pnp/cli-microsoft365/docs/docs/cmd/spo/web/web-roleassignment-add.md

 : SharePoint ID of principal it may be either user id or group id we want to add permissions to.
 Specify principalId only when upn or groupName are not used.

 `--upn [upn]`
 : upn/email of user to assign role to.
-Specify either upn or princpialId
+Specify either upn or principalId

 `--groupName [groupName]`
 : enter group name of Azure AD or SharePoint group..
-Specify either groupName or princpialId
+Specify either groupName or principalId

 `--roleDefinitionId [roleDefinitionId]`
 : ID of role definition.
 Specify either roleDefinitionId or roleDefinitionName but not both